- GDP (PPP):

+GDP (PPP):

 - FDI Inflow:

-Kuwait’s economic freedom score is 62.2, making its economy the 81st freest in the 2018 Index.
-Its overall score has decreased by 2.9 points, with a very steep decline in the score for judicial effectiveness and declining scores for government spending and smaller declines in government integrity, business freedom, and property rights far outpacing improvements in monetary freedom and trade freedom.
-Kuwait is ranked 6th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.
+Kuwait’s economic freedom score is 60.8, making its economy the 90th freest in the 2019 Index.
+Its overall score has decreased by 1.4 points, the result of a steep drop in the score for judicial effectiveness and declining scores for government spending and monetary freedom.
+Kuwait is ranked 8th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional average and exactly at the world average.

-The former British protectorate of Kuwait is a constitutional monarchy, ruled by the al-Sabah dynasty since the 18th century.
-After Islamists scored major gains in 2012 parliamentary elections, Emir Sabah al-Ahmad al-Jabr al-Sabah’s efforts since then to repress growing opposition from Islamists and tribal populists have sparked protests.
+The former British protectorate of Kuwait is a constitutional monarchy and has been ruled by the al-Sabah dynasty since the 18th century.
+Islamists scored major gains in 2012 parliamentary elections, and Emir Sabah al-Ahmad al-Jabr al-Sabah’s efforts since then to repress growing opposition from Islamists and tribal populists have sparked protests.
 In the 2020 elections, 24 of the National Assembly’s 50 seats went to candidates belonging to or leaning toward the opposition, up from 16 in the 2016 elections; 31 of the candidates (none of whom are women) are new to the assembly.
 This big change could encourage new efforts to implement economic reforms.
 Kuwait controls approximately 6 percent of the world’s oil reserves.
-Oil and gas account for nearly 60 percent of GDP and more than 90 percent of export revenues.
+Oil and gas account for nearly 60 percent of GDP and about 92 percent of export revenues.
 The government saves at least 10 percent of revenue annually to cushion itself against the possible impact of lower oil prices.